SEILSdataset/Music_Anxiety_Acoustic/README.md

 If you find the content of this repository useful, you might consider giving us a citation:

 E. Parada-Cabaleiro, A. Batliner, & M., Schedl (2022).
 An exploratory study on the acoustic musical properties to decrease self-perceived anxiety.
-International Journal of Environmental Research and Public Health, to appear.
+International Journal of Environmental Research and Public Health, 19(2), 994. https://doi.org/10.3390/ijerph19020994